rebeccaalpert/virtual-assistant/packages/module/patternfly-docs/content/extensions/chatbot/examples/Messages/Messages.md

 Once the component has rendered, user interactions will take precedence over the initial `isClicked` prop.
 Clicking a button will activate it and deactivate any other active button.
 The `isDisabled` prop for each action button specifies if a button is interactive or not.

+For custom actions (additionalActions), you can also provide a `clickedIcon` prop to display a different icon when the button is in the clicked state.
+If `clickedIcon` is not provided, the button will use the default `icon` when clicked.

 ```js file="./MessageWithClickedResponseActions.tsx"

 ```